How To Keep Rodents Out of Your Storage Unit

 As the temperatures continue to drop outside, rodents will continue to be on the hunt for warm, dry shelter.
-And even if you’ve mitigated the risks of rodents in your home, that doesn’t mean that they aren’t following you (and your belongings) elsewhere.
+Even if you know what attracts mice, even if you’ve mitigated the risks of rodents in your home, that doesn’t mean that they aren’t following you (and your belongings) elsewhere.

 Most storage units will forbid food storage, as it tends to attract unwanted pests.